-A vibrant and integral part of the Blyth Centre for the Arts, The Blyth Festival Art Gallery is housed in the Bainton.
+A vibrant and integral part of the Blyth Centre for the Arts, Blyth Festival Art Gallery exhibitions are housed in the Bainton Gallery.
 The Gallery is physically attached to Blyth Community Memorial Hall.

 The Blyth Festival Art Gallery is operated by an enthusiastic group of art-loving volunteers.
 The President of the Gallery Committee, Carl Stevenson, says: